Can Nail Polish Be Healthy? Don’t Paint Your Nails Again Without Reading This!

-DBP has been shown to affect the reproductive system in fetuses, when their mothers are exposed.5 Animal studies have revealed that it can also damage the liver, kidneys and lungs.
-Canada, the E.U. and the U.S. banned the use of DBP in children’s toys and care-supplies because of health concerns which include both liver and kidney failure in young children.6
+DBP has been shown to affect the reproductive system in fetuses when pregnant mothers are exposed.5 Animal studies have revealed that it can also damage the liver, kidneys and lungs.
+Canada, the E.U. and the U.S. banned the use of DBP in children’s toys and care supplies because of health concerns, including both liver and kidney failure in young children.6

 But even natural ingredients can cause adverse effects, especially when they are isolated and processed.
 In high doses, camphor has been associated with both birth defects and respiratory disease.11